mug-jp/maplibre-gl-temporal-control/README.md

 const temporalControl = new TemporalControl(temporalFrames, {
     interval: 100, // duration a frame is shown, in miliseconds
     position: 'top-left',
-    performance: true // set when rendering is too slow, but frames which are not current are shown mostly transparent });
+    performance: true // set when rendering is too slow });
 map.addControl(temporalControl);